gdmoney/fitness/README.md

 10.30 ***`      `***
 10.29 ***`      `***
 10.28 ***`      `***
 **Mon/Tue/Wed/Thur** - couldn't get any workouts in Vegas with early call times and early gym closures. **Fri** - good workout to get back into the rhythm. **Sat** - decent workout despite not feeling great; bench felt heavier than last week; farmer's walk felt surprisingly strong. **Sun** - good workout to at least finish the week strong. **Recap** poor week hampered by travel.
 Total number of sets: 48.
-Total number of workouts in October: 22.
+October missed workouts: 9.

 10.27 ***`      `***
 10.26 ***`      `***